mggg/GerryChain/docs/user/recom.rst

         accept=accept.always_accept,
         initial_state=initial_partition,
         total_steps=20,
-        rng=5,
+        rng=0,
     )

-    assignment_list = []

-    for i, item in enumerate(recom_chain):
+    assignment_list = [item.assignment for item in recom_chain]
-        print(f"Finished step {i + 1}/{len(recom_chain)}", end="\r")
-        assignment_list.append(item.assignment)

-And this time it works!

-frm: TODO:  And indeed this works now (even though the first example worked when it was not supposed to...)
+This chain completes all 20 steps because it can move on from an unsuitable district pair.

 A Real-World Example
 ====================

-In this example, we'll use GerryChain to analyze the 2011 districting plan for Pennsylvania's state legislative districts.
+In this example, we'll use GerryChain to analyze Pennsylvania's 2011 congressional districting plan.
 We'll compare the partisan vote shares in the 2011 plan to those in an ensemble of districting plans generated by our ReCom chain.